The Bachelor of Science in Health Professions (BSHP) Respiratory Care program

 - Cardiopulmonary rehabilitation, disease prevention, case management in asthma and Chronic Obstructive Pulmonary Disease (COPD), as well as smoking cessation and lung health counseling

-Employment opportunities are primarily in hospitals and medical centers, yet also include clinics, rehabilitation centers, and the delivery of home respiratory care.
-Professional advancement beyond the staff practitioner level includes roles in critical care transport, education, management, rehabilitation, case management, critical care, diagnostic lab, biomedical industries, and sleep medicine.
+Employment opportunities are primarily in hospitals and medical centers, but also include clinics, rehabilitation centers and the delivery of home respiratory care.
+Professional advancement beyond the staff practitioner level includes roles in critical care transport, education, management, rehabilitation, case management, critical care, diagnostic lab, biomedical industries and sleep medicine.

-Employment of respiratory therapists is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations, according to the Department of Labor.
+Employment of respiratory therapists is projected to grow 12 percent from 2014 to 2024, according to the Department of Labor.
 Growth in the middle-aged and elderly population will lead to an increased incidence of respiratory conditions such as pneumonia, chronic obstructive pulmonary disease (COPD), and other disorders that can permanently damage the lungs or restrict lung function.

-On average, respiratory therapists earn an annual salary of $65,070/yr in Minnesota (data as of 2015 from Bureau of Labor Statistics).
+On average, respiratory therapists earn an annual salary of $67,190/yr in Minnesota (data as of 2018 from the Bureau of Labor Statistics).